The Stunning, Small Town in France: Your Guide to Strasbourg

 1. Buy a Baguette

-Okay, we already know that I’m obsessed with the freshly baked bread in Europe… but then bread in France… especially in this small, remote town where no one is going to speak a lick of English to you…
+Okay, we already know that I’m obsessed with the freshly baked bread in Europe… but the bread in France… especially in this small, somewhat remote town where no one is going to speak a lick of English to you…

 … these are the kinds of places where food is bound to be the most authentic, and therefore: the best.